 You may be able to find program information through an online search of your city or county and “first-time homebuyer programs.”
 Loan officers or your local HUD-approved housing counseling agency can also be helpful resources.

 Many state programs require completion of a first-time homebuyer class, either in person or online, to qualify for mortgage or down payment assistance.
-There are multiple options throughout Maryland, and the state’s website provides details for classes depending on where you live.
+There are multiple options throughout Maryland, and the state’s website provides details for available classes.
 Many nonprofit organizations, counseling agencies and local government departments offer housing counseling in multiple languages as well.

 More from U.S. News

-First-Time Homebuyer Programs for Maryland Residents in 2020 originally appeared on usnews.com
+2021’s Top First-Time Homebuyer Programs in Maryland originally appeared on usnews.com